NoordermeerLab/c4ctus/readme.md

 This outputs:

 - 4 demultiplexed fastq.gz files
-- a FileList text foile
+- a FileList text file
 - a PDF demultiplexing report
 - a debug folder containing informations for debugging, which you can most probably delete.